MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/README.md

 ### [Connect-Okta](Connect-Okta.md)

 Retrieves an access token to interact with Okta APIs.
+See [Okta Setup](../Okta.md) for tenant and application configuration prerequisites.

 ### [Disconnect-Okta](Disconnect-Okta.md)